 There are over 30 Landcare and Friends groups active in the Mount Alexander Shire.
 They undertake a wide variety of projects that help to improve the health of Mount Alexander’s natural environment.
 This includes tackling noxious weeds like Blackberry and Gorse, eradicating pest animals such as rabbits and foxes, revegetating degraded waterways to improve water quality, and creating habitat for native animals and plants.
 They are also a great place to meet people in the area and learn more about land management and our natural history.

-Land for Wildlife is a voluntary scheme managed by the Department of Environment and Primary industries which aims to encourage and assist you to provide habitats for wildlife on their property, even if your property may be managed primarily for other purposes.
+Land for Wildlife is a voluntary scheme managed by the State Government which aims to encourage and assist you to provide habitats for wildlife on their property, even if your property may be managed primarily for other purposes.
 Membership does not alter the legal status of the property in any way, nor will it diminish in any way the your legal rights or control over the property.
 The benefits of membership include access to practical advice, technical information, training and support networks.

 For more information visit: Land for Wildlife

 A Conservation Covenant is an agreement between the landowner and Trust for Nature.
 The aim of the covenant is to permanently protect the natural values of the land, which is achieved by registering the covenant on the Certificate of Title to the land.
 The covenants a.
 The suitability of a property for covenant is decided by the Trust which considers a number of factors (for example, if the property forms part of an important wildlife corridor or acts as a buffer), and options exist for placing covenants over the entire property or for selected sections.